 Man was created in the image of God.
 “Man” is male and female and is composed of spirit, soul, and a material body.
 No other creature of God is male and female and composed of spirit, soul, and a material body.

 In terms of the new creation of God (that which is based on the original physical creation but transcends it to the extent that Christ transcends Adam), even Christ Himself is not complete apart from His Bride.
 She is His body, the fullness of Him.
 Adam was not in the image of God apart from Eve.
 Christ Himself, although the express image of the Father, is incomplete apart from His Church, His Body.
 It is not good that a man be alone.

 To be fully in the image of God, and to fulfill the Divine commission, there must be male and female.
 The reason Christ longs for His Bride with such intensity is that She is an integral part of Himself, being created from His body and blood.
 She is His Being!

 Man is in the image of God in that man possesses a spirit.
 The Spirit of God is the Holy Spirit.
 The spirit of man is that part of him that can reach forth and touch God.
 God is Spirit, the Spirit of life, holiness, power, wisdom, knowledge, counsel, love, joy, peace.
 When man is not in union with God through Christ his spirit is dead just as an isolated puddle of water is stagnant and “dead.”

 It is God’s will that our spirit be so merged with His Divine Spirit that the two become one Spirit.

-But he that is joined unto the Lord is one spirit.
+But he who is joined to the Lord is one spirit with Him.
 (I Corinthians 6:17)